Disneytoon Studios Movies List

 Change of Name to Disneytoon Studios

-In 2003, there was a reorganization in the Disney company, and Disney MovieToons was moved to Walt Disney Feature Animation which was a new creation.
+In 2003, Disney reorganized, and Disney MovieToons was moved to Walt Disney Feature Animation, a new creation.
 After the move, it was renamed Disneytoon Studios.

-In 2004, under this new name, the company released 3 productions which are “The Jungle Book 2” which was released by its Australian office.
-Despite the initial negative release, it went on to sell way beyond its budget amount which was $20 Million.
-Its sales were more than $ 130 Million., Production of “Piglets Big Movie” was also done in the same year by the Japanese office and “Atlantis: Milo’s Return which was also a success.
+In 2004, under this new name, the company released three productions, including “The Jungle Book 2,” which was released by its Australian office.
+Despite the initial negative release, it went on to sell way beyond its budget amount, which was $20 Million.
+Its sales were more than $130 Million.
+The Japanese office also produced “Piglets Big Movie” in the same year and “Atlantis: Milo’s Return,” which was also a success.

 In 2004, Disney Animation Japan was closed which had been one of the 2 remaining overseas studios that the company used to work with.
-In the same year, the company went on to release animations with Lion King 1 being the most popular release that year.
+In the same year, the company released animations with Lion King 1 being the most popular release that year.

-In 2005, an announcement was made that Disney toons studios in Australia would be closed down and this happened the following year.
+In 2005, Disney Toons Studios in Australia was announced to be closed, and this happened the following year.
 It had been in existence for 17 years.

 In 2007, the then-chief executive officer ordered for cancellation of all future films in production and development at the company.
 Several projects were canceled, and those that were about to be released were put on hold.

-Following a number of pronouncements regarding the future of the company, it was finally announced on June 28, 2018, that the company would close down its doors and this resulted in a layoff of about 75 staff including animators.
-At the time, the company had already ventured into outer space films, but this was removed from the scheduled release dates of films by the parent company.
+Following several pronouncements regarding the company’s future, it was finally announced on June 28, 2018, that the company would close its doors.
+This resulted in a layoff of about 75 staff, including animators.
+At the time, the company had already ventured into outer space films, but the parent company removed this from the scheduled release dates of films.

 Possible Future Outlook

-The complete closedown of Disneytoon studios may have surprised many, but it is not uncommon in the animation industry.
-Several other companies have reported close-downs, but they are more or reorganizations.
+Although the complete closure of Disneytoon studios may have surprised many, it is not uncommon in the animation industry.
+Several other companies have reported closures, but they are more often reorganizations.

 The animation industry is undergoing a shift due to technological changes.
 Home videos and DVD markets are long gone, and those in the industry have to adapt to these changes and the realities in the market.

 It is sad to see the company close down, but the outlook for the industry is still very good.
-The larger company is still in existence and creating animations to keep up with the demand since they already have a client base that they keep entertained with their productions.
+The larger company is still in existence and creating animations to keep up with the demand since it already has a client base that it entertains with its productions.

-To have continuation of success in this industry, the company should keep the animators in their stable and give them the freedom to work and express themselves while the company provides the infrastructure for them to work in.
+To continue to succeed in this industry, the company should keep the animators in its stable and give them the freedom to work and express themselves while providing the infrastructure for them to work in.

-The industry has changed considerably, and it is paramount that the company does the same as well.
-The battle is now on the talent to produce content, hence the need to have the Disney family’s most creative and talented animators.
+The industry has changed considerably, and it is paramount that the company does the same.
+The battle is now on talent to produce content, hence the need to have the Disney family’s most creative and talented animators.

-Although Disneytoon Studios has gone away, they still have several Disney Princesses represented in the line of sequel films.
-See more about the Tinker Bell fairies, 12 Disney Princess lineup, and Disney Princes.
+Although Disneytoon Studios has gone away, several Disney Princesses are still represented in the sequel films.
+See more about the Tinker Bell fairies, the 12 Disney Princess lineup, and Disney Princes.

 Share to...